 Muscles In The Knee

 The knee is a simple but complex joint in the human body.
 The knee is comprised of both static and dynamic stabilizers that work together to stabilize the knee.
 Static stabilizers are non-contractile and consist of structures such as ligaments, capsules, and menisci.
-Dynamic stabilizers on the other hand are contractile and consist of structures such as muscle and tendons.
+On the other hand, dynamic stabilizers are contractile and consist of structures such as muscle and tendons.

 How do dynamic stabilizers work?